 - Lake Taupo: Huge lake with beautiful views from anywhere around it.
 Alas, around it is a lot of food and entertainment options.
 I haven’t been there anytime near summer, so I haven’t really checked what the water’s like but I heard it is icy cold.

 - Starlight Cinema: the only cinema in town, with 5 rooms only and an arcade (kind of outdated).
 It isn’t cheap as some of the cinemas in Auckland BUT it is a more comfortable.
 Had this funny smell (like a closet that’s been unused for a long time but was cleaned recently), but it wasn’t really bad or anything, just different.
-We’ve been there in April 2016.
+We were there in April 2016.

 - Playground: there is this very cool playground right beside the library.
 It has amazing plays and there is a giant chess set.
 Taupo Central (Tongariro Domain).